mike-wester/angular-trip-calculator/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## The Challenge

 We would like for you to build a basic page/app that calculates the expenses for a group of students who like to go on trips.
 In it, you will need to submit data to an endpoint that you will build, render to the page all required information, and include a submit button to display the end calculation.
-The app does not need to conform to any existing Rocket brand styles.
+The app does not need to conform to any existing brand styles.
 Use your skills, experience, and judgement as a front-end engineer to make this page look great—ensure the requirements are met and style the cards however you want.
 Use this project to show off your style and skills!

 ## Guidelines

 Our group of students agrees in advance to share expenses equally, but it is not practical to share every expense as it occurs.
 Thus, individuals in the group Pay for particular things, such as meals, hotels, taxi rides, and plane tickets.
 After the trip,